 - Peripheral neuropathy and other neurological issues of the baby

-Because of these risks, pregnant women should never do any work that may involve lead-based paint.
-But if working with non-lead-based paint, they may do the actual painting, as long as they use certain types that are pregnancy safe.
+Because of these risks, pregnant women should never do any work that may involve lead-based paint or any exposure.
+But if working with safe products, women may do the actual work.
+It’s as long as they use certain pregnancy-safe types.

 Safety Precautions to Follow When Painting While Pregnant

 Paint exposure happens in three ways: inhalation, ingestion, and skin absorption.
-And, this is why it is easy for anyone to be put at risk when painting.
+This is why it is easy for anyone to be put at risk.

-While the best way to avoid any associated risks is to get someone else to do it, women can still paint while pregnant if they follow the different safety precautions, not just before but also during and after painting.
+The best way to avoid any associated risks is to get someone else to do it.
+Women can still do it while pregnant if they follow the different safety precautions before and during, and after the work is done.
 These include:

 - Consulting with the doctor if it is safe to do so, as it may not be safe for high-risk pregnancies

-- Using only paints that are safe to use.
-If possible, checking with manufacturers if their paints can be used by expecting mothers.
+- Using only products that are safe to use.
+If possible, checking with manufacturers if theirs can be used by expecting mothers.

-- Making sure that the room is well-ventilated by opening all doors, windows, and other openings so that the paint fumes will not be trapped in the room
+- Make sure that the room is well-ventilated by opening all doors and other openings so that the fumes will not be trapped in the room.

-- Covering up the entire body by wearing overalls or long-sleeved shirts and pants, goggles, and gloves to prevent paint from coming into contact with the skin
+- Cover up the entire body by wearing overalls or long-sleeved shirts and pants.
+Wear goggles and gloves to prevent chemicals from coming into contact with the skin.

-- Wearing a face mask or respirator, particular those that have been approved by the National Institute for Occupational Safety and Health, to avoid the inhalation of paint fumes.
+- Wear a face mask or respirator, particular those that have been approved by the National Institute for Occupational Safety and Health.
+It helps avoid the inhalation of fumes.

-- Never working on any surface that has tested positive for lead-based paint.
-Someone else must do all the work that involves such paints.
+- Never work on any surface that has tested positive for lead.
+Someone else must do all the work that involves such exposure.

-- Staying away from the vicinity of the house or any structure while lead-based paint removal and the subsequent cleanup are ongoing, as the risk of exposure to the lead dust or chips even if they are not doing the actual removal is highest during those times.
+- Stay away from the vicinity of the house or any structure while lead removal and the subsequent cleanup are ongoing.
+The risk of exposure to the lead dust or chips even if they are not doing the actual removal is highest during those times.

-- Only doing small painting projects, such as a nursery.
-They should never do projects that will take a long time to finish, such as painting the entire house, as this exposes them to paint fumes for longer periods.
+- Only doing small projects, such as a nursery.
+They should never do projects that will take a long time to finish, such as trying to do the entire house.
+This exposes them to fumes for longer periods.

 - Immediately leaving the room when they start feeling unwell, especially at the first signs of lightheadedness or nausea.
 Expectant mothers should never push themselves to finish the job if they are already feeling ill or uncomfortable.